binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

     <img src="/assets/2018-11-countdown/DevFestDraw_Archi.png" width="800px">
 </div>

 I try to use the power of serverless as much as I can.
-So what I add this year was the additionnals services :
+So what I add this year was the additionnal services:
-* A cloud functions to listen new drawing in the firebase tree based on Firebase Admin SDK
+* A cloud functions to listen to new drawing in the firebase tree based on Firebase Admin SDK
 * A Machine learning model to use to recognize the drawing based on Cloud ML
 * Google Cloud Storage to save the drawings

 ### Machine learning addon

 The biggest addition of 2017 was the machine learning detection.
-So to use it, I create a cloud function that use the Firebase Admin SDK to listen new additions of drawings :
+So to use it, I create a cloud function that use the Firebase Admin SDK to listen to new additions of drawings :

-1. The user create draw.
+1. The user creates a draw.
-2. He submit it and the application upload the drawing to cloud storage
+2. He submits it and the application upload the drawing to cloud storage
 3. The cloud function start
-4. The draw is compress and convert to a greyscale image of 28x28 pixels (it's because the model was trainned to recognize grayscale image of this size and to be as efficient as we can)
+4. The draw is compressed and convert to a greyscale image of 28x28 pixels (it's because the model was trained to recognize a grayscale image of this size and to be as efficient as we can)
 5. The model is interrogated
 6. The drawing is classified
 7. The cloud functions update the firebase tree in order to change the state of the draw to continue the workflow.

 As I'm not a specialist of Machine Learning I Ask some help to a Google from New York [Yufeng Guo](https://twitter.com/YufengG).
-He do all the stuff of training the model.
+He does all the stuff of training the model.
 So, he trained a machine learning model based on 'black and white' image of 28x28 pixels.
-I had to do a conversion between what I receive and what I wend to the ML engine.
+I had to do a conversion between what I receive and what I send to the ML engine.
 In that way, this image:

 <div style="text-align:center; width:100%;">
     <img src="/assets/2018-11-countdown/DevFestDraw_before.png" >
 </div>

-Will be send to the engine as this:
+Will be sent to the engine like this:

 <div style="text-align:center; width:100%;">
     <img src="/assets/2018-11-countdown/DevFestDraw_after.png" >
 </div>

-As you can imagine there will be lot of misunderstanding of the model, It was the game 😃
+As you can imagine there will be a lot of misunderstanding of the model, It was the game 😃

 Here is the package.json used:

 ```javascript
 {